storyblok/storyblok-vue-2/README.md

 </p>

 > [!WARNING]
-> **Storyblok Vue 2 SDK is reaching its End of Life on August 31st 2024.** Please follow the [Migration Guide](https://dev.to/storyblok/official-deprecation-announcement-storyblok-vue-2-nuxt-2-sdks-n1g) to update your project to the latest version of Vue and [Storyblok Vue SDK](https://github.com/storyblok/storyblok-vue).
+> **Storyblok Vue 2 SDK is deprecated as of August 31st, 2024.** Please follow the [Migration Guide](https://dev.to/storyblok/official-deprecation-announcement-storyblok-vue-2-nuxt-2-sdks-n1g) to update your project to the latest version of Vue and [Storyblok Vue SDK](https://github.com/storyblok/storyblok-vue).

 > Vue 2 EOL was December 31st, 2023.
 If you are starting a new project using Vue and Storyblok, please start with the latest version of Vue (3.x) and [Storyblok Vue SDK](https://github.com/storyblok/storyblok-vue).